Hoyoung M. Maeng, M.D.

 Research

-Dr. Maeng's clinical research involves therapeutic vaccines to harness a patient's own immune system to fight against cancer or chronic infections.
-The Vaccine Branch clinical team is exploring various strategies to broaden cancer treatment options with lower toxicity customized to individuals.
+Dr. Maeng's clinical research involves vaccines to harness one's own immune system to prevent and treat cancer including cancers associated with viral infections or hereditary cancer syndromes.
+She leads the effort in exploring various strategies to broaden cancer treatment options with lower toxicity and improved efficacy at the Vaccine Branch.

 Publications